canonical/ubuntu-pro-docs/landscape.rst

 Self-hosted Landscape
 ~~~~~~~~~~~~~~~~~~~~~

-After `setting up your Landscape server <https://ubuntu.com/landscape/install>`_, you need to choose a licensing mechanism.
-There are two licensing mechanisms for self-hosted Landscape: the new, Pro client method and the old, licence.txt file method.
+After `setting up your self-hosted Landscape server <https://ubuntu.com/landscape/install>`_, you need to choose a licensing mechanism.
+There are two options for self-hosted Landscape: the new, Pro client method and the old, licence.txt file method.

 **Pro client method**